alexjvr1/Stalkies/SRgenome.md

 ```

-Create a folder with initial stats:
+a)Create a folder with initial stats:
 ```
 /SAN/ugi/StalkieGenomics/SRgenome